-24.1 Except as set out in Section 3, the Contractor shall not sub-contract, transfer or assign the whole or any part of this Contract or collaborate with any third party in the performance of its obligations under this Contract without the prior written consent of the Authority, which consent may be subject to such terms and conditions as the Authority may specify.
+24.1 Except as set out in Section 3, the Contractor shall not sub-contract, transfer or assign the whole or any part of this Contract or collaborate with any third party in the performance of its obligations under this Contract without the prior written approval of the Authority, which approval may be subject to such terms and conditions as the Authority may specify.

 24.2 The Contractor shall be responsible for the acts and omissions of its subcontractors as though they were its own.

-24.3 Notwithstanding Condition 25.2, the Contractor shall ensure that, to the extent that they are relevant, and where reasonable to do so, the Conditions of this Contract are incorporated into any sub-contract (including any Contractor’s Collaboration Agreement between the Contractor and any Collaborator) and that all reasonable steps are taken by it to ensure that its sub-contractors are aware of and adhere to the Conditions of this Contract.
+24.3 Notwithstanding Clause 25.2, the Contractor shall ensure that, to the extent that they are relevant, and where reasonable to do so, the Clauses of this Contract are incorporated into any sub-contract (including any Contractor’s Collaboration Agreement between the Contractor and any Collaborator) and that all reasonable steps are taken by it to ensure that its sub-contractors are aware of and adhere to the Clauses of this Contract.